Hello and welcome to the podcast of the Load Seaters episode 1272 for Monday the 13th of October 2025.

 Everybody agrees, according to this document, that our aim is to indigenize and empower slash gain control for Islam.

-That's the meaning of the word, and it it's the translation is a bit vague, but it's a really good word.
+And the translation is a bit vague, but it's a really good word.

-Um the objective is to do this in this part of the world, and presumably also in Europe, because other leading clerics have pretty much been saying as much.
+The objective is to do this in this part of the world, and presumably also in Europe, because other leading clerics have pretty much been saying as much.

 And there is a multi-step process.

-First, to make Islam a part of whatever country that it resides in, second, to establish firm institutions, which is what you're seeing now, third to stabilize Islam and to make sure that it can't be challenged, essentially.
+Third, to stabilize Islam and to make sure that it can't be challenged, essentially.

-Fourth, out of a five-stage plan, to make Islam to give Islam control over the spirits and minds and lives of the peoples of the countries in which it operates.
+Fourth, out of a five-stage plan, to make Islam, to give Islam control over the spirits and minds and lives of the peoples of the countries in which it operates.

-So it is sort of following a playbook of say a Lenin, in that they want to become a vanguard, and they say obviously, you know, we're not we don't won't have mass support, but over time through strict governance, we can change people's minds.
+And they say, obviously, you know, we won't have mass support, but over time, through strict governance, we change people's minds.

 Exactly.

-And then it goes on to give other details about how they will build alliances with different groups, etc.
+And then it goes on to give other details about how they will build alliances with different groups, etc., etc.

-etc., hence their flirtation with Zach Polansky.
+Hence their flirtation with Zach Polanski.

 Different groups who are dumb enough to take them.